magento/devdocs/src/guides/v2.3/graphql/queries/directory-country.md

 Use the `country` query to retrieve information about a specific country.

-The [countries]({{page.baseurl}}/graphql/queries/directory-countries.html) query is used to retrieve a list of countries available in the system.
+Use the [countries]({{page.baseurl}}/graphql/queries/directory-countries.html) query is used to retrieve a list of countries available in the system.

 ## Syntax